corda/cdl-example/README.md

 In this CorDapp:

 - `numberOfInputStates` and `numberOfOutputStates` are going to be set to 0 or 1, because for any given agreement we only want to have a maximum of one AgreementState unconsumed at any point in time representing the latest state of this agreement.
-However, in other use cases there could be different Multiplicities involved
+However, in other use cases there could be different Multiplicities involved.
-- `additionalStates` will be used to represent the BillingChips required in the Agree Paths (Although this is not implemented yet)
+- `additionalStates` will be used to represent the BillingChips required in the Agree Paths (Although this is not implemented yet).

 ## PathConstraints

 PathConstraints are used to restrict Paths that are allowed in a transaction.
-The Contract defines a set of PathConstraints for each Primary State status, for example when in status X you can follow PathConstraint A or B, but when you are in state Y you can only follow PathConstraint C .
+The Contract defines a set of PathConstraints for each Primary State status, for example when in status X you can follow PathConstraint A or B, but when you are in state Y you can only follow PathConstraint C.

 In order to pass the verify the Path in the transaction needs to comply to at least one of the allowed PathConstraints for the Status of the Primary Input State.